-The Finger Lakes Land Trust today announced it has accepted the donation of a perpetual conservation easement from Florida resident Creighton Brown that will forever conserve 62 forested acres in the town of Caroline, Tompkins County.
+The Finger Lakes Land Trust accepted the donation of a perpetual conservation easement from Florida resident Creighton Brown that will forever conserve 62 forested acres in the town of Caroline, Tompkins County.
 The property is adjacent to Shindagin Hollow State Forest as well as other private land already protected through a Land Trust conservation easement.

 Creighton inherited the land from his parents and remembers planting many of the conifer plantations on the property and playing among the saplings of an emerging hardwood forest during his childhood.
 Today, the conifer trees tower over the property creating a cathedral-like setting in some areas.
 In other areas, the mixed hardwood forest provides habitat for many nesting birds and includes populations of pink lady slipper orchids.